Introduction

 Product Description

-The Nationwide Summit is a Fixed Indexed Annuity (FIA) plan that offers the annuitant (annuity investor) an opportunity to earn a market index-linked return without having to incur the risk of market downside.
-This is a suitable plan for people who are looking for a fixed-indexed annuity that offers tax-deferred growth and downside protection with a core focus on income growth.
+The Nationwide Summit is a Fixed Indexed Annuity (FIA) plan that offers annuitants (annuity investors) the opportunity to earn a portion of a market index-linked return without incurring the risk of market downside.
+This is a suitable plan for individuals seeking a simple fixed-indexed annuity that provides tax-deferred growth and downside protection, with a primary focus on accumulation.

 Let’s have a look at the high-level fine print of the Nationwide Summit Fixed Indexed Annuity, and then we will discuss each point in detail.